Tejaswireddyallam/GDPFall2024-Group2/README.md

 01/15/2025

 I am currently working on implementing the registration functionality details for both patients and doctors, along with setting up the MySQL database

+I have started working on configuring the MySQL database structure for appointments and user registration.
+Making use of my expertise in MySQL, SQL, and database design to put the necessary tables and relationships in place for effective data management and storage.